KDot227/SomalifuscatorV2/README.md

 </h2>

 Not only is the Obfuscator very fast but it's also very customizable.
 If you know python code well enough nothing is stopping you from going into the code and changing some of the randint values to occur more frequently making your code more obfuscated and harder to read.

-Another thing is that after using modes such as ultimate, you can then use other modes such as level 5 or level 4 to make your code more secure/obfuscated

 <h2 align="center">
   Cool map thing I drew